pnp/blog/content/post/using-power-automate-and-graph-api-to-manage-external-access-to.md

 {{< image alt="" src="images/blog/using-power-automate-and-graph-api-to-manage-external-access-to/LinkeD365_10-1620296727075.png" >}}

-I *think* that this is now standard, but just in case, copy the Redirect URL and go back to your App Registration in Azure AD.
-Click on the link highlighted.
+I *think* that this is now standard, but just in case, copy the Redirect URL and go back to your App Registration in Azure AD. select  the link highlighted.